See the results of our 2022 Personal Finance Study!

 How to Buy an Engagement Ring With Bad Credit

 Congratulations!
 You’ve found the person you want to spend the rest of your life with!
-In a world full of bad Tinder dates, you scored a keeper, and that is no easy feat.
-Now all that’s left to do is find a ring and plan the perfect proposal.
+In a world where bad Tinder dates are common, you scored a keeper, and that is no easy feat.
+Now all that’s left to do is find the ring and plan the perfect proposal.

 Here’s the thing: Engagement rings are often expensive.
-According to a 2019 survey from The Knot, the average cost of an engagement ring in the United States is $5,900 — which is not exactly chump change!
-So how can you get that huge multicarat, perfectly-cut diamond if your budget is tight and your credit is shot?
+On average, according to a 2022 Real Weddings Study from The Knot, couples spent $5,800 on an engagement ring.
+So how can you get that multi carat, perfectly-cut diamond if your budget is tight and your credit is less than perfect?

-Below we are going to talk about finance plans, nontraditional jewelers, and alternatives to the diamond engagement ring to help you show your full heart without emptying your wallet.
+Follow along as we discuss finance plans, nontraditional jewelers, and alternatives to the diamond engagement ring to help you express your full heart without emptying your wallet.

 Throw out the old rules

-Here’s the thing, though: You don’t need to follow that rule.
-For many, that rule isn’t realistic.
-Most Americans don’t even have $1,000 in savings, let alone three months of their salary to spend on a diamond ring.
+Here’s the thing: You don’t need to follow that rule because, for many, it isn’t realistic.
+55% of Americans don’t even have $1,000 in savings, let alone three months of their salary to spend on a diamond ring.

-If you do have three months’ salary squirreled away, that money may already be allocated toward an emergency fund -- and if not, it could be.
-Liquidating that account to buy, for example, a one-carat, princess cut diamond solitaire ring in a white gold setting may not be the best use of those funds.
+If you do have three months’ salary squirreled away, that money may already be allocated toward an emergency fund and if not, it could be.
+Liquidating that account to buy, a diamond solitaire ring may not be the wisest financial decision.

-If your future fiance is the kind of person you think is worth marrying, then odds are they will be understanding of your financial situation.
-Your love can’t be contained by a physical ring, but if you are set on proposing with one, there are options to consider.
+If your future fiance is the kind of person you think is worth marrying, then they are likely to understand your financial situation.
+Your love can’t be contained by a physical ring, however, if you still wish on proposing with one, there are options to consider.

 Jewelry store financing

-Some jewelry stores offer an annual percentage rate -- or APR -- of 0% for customers who want to finance, but that financing option comes with a catch, which involves signing up for a store credit card.
-This may sound OK in theory, but in practice, it could get you into some hot financial waters, especially if you can’t afford to pay off the debt during the interest-free period.
+Some jewelry stores offer an annual percentage rate (APR) of 0% for customers who want to finance.
+However, that financing option comes with a catch, which involves signing up for a store credit card.
+While this may sound theoretically reasonable, in practice, it may get you into some hot financial waters, especially if you can’t pay off the debt during the interest-free period.

-If you haven’t yet paid off your purchase in full by the time that no-interest period closes, the credit card merchant may back charge you interest from the original date of purchase.
+If you fail to pay off your purchase in full by the time that no-interest period expires, the credit card merchant may retroactively charge you interest from the original date of purchase.
 This kind of defeats the point of the loan, regardless of which ring style you selected.

 It’s also worth keeping an eye on special offers that might pop up throughout the year.
-Even if you’re not actively looking for a ring now, if you know there’s a high chance you’ll be looking for one in the future, you can consider taking advantage of limited-time offers when they arise.
+Even if you’re not actively looking for a ring, if you know there’s a high chance you’ll be needing one in the future, you can consider taking advantage of limited-time offers when they arise.

-Essentially, if you are smart about financing and use it as part of a well-thought-out plan to afford a diamond that is just a little bit out of your reach, then it can be a smart move.
-If you’re expecting financing to snag you a ring that is way out of your budget --that is probably not a good idea.
+If you are smart about financing and use it as part of a well-thought-out plan to afford a diamond that is just a little bit out of your reach, then it may be a smart decision.
+If you’re expecting financing to snag you a ring that is way out of your budget, that is probably not a good idea.

 (If you're considering a bad credit loan to finance a ring, or any other item, be sure to check out the OppU Guide to Bad Credit Loans first.)